 - Safely operate and navigate District vehicles to perform work-related activities

 - Use scientific field and laboratory equipment and instruments

 - Correctly utilize personal protective equipment when required

 - General maintenance (cleaning laboratory workspace and equipment, District vehicles, etc.)

 - Outdoor: frequent work outdoors with exposure to uneven ground such as fields, dirt banks, stream banks, rice fields, and shallow ponds; occasional exposure to chemicals, fumes, and other environmental substances.
 Outdoor work may also involve operation or exposure to manned or unmanned aircraft.

 - Typical office/laboratory environment: Occasional work in an office setting using typical office equipment.
-Some assignments may be in a laboratory setting using common biological laboratory equipment and substances.

 - Work may require wearing appropriate personal protective clothing and equipment.